Frechmatz/cl-synthesizer/README.md

 *   environment The synthesizer environment.
 *   :voice-count The number of voices to be exposed by the module.
 Each voice consists of the following output sockets:
     *   :gate-n The gate signal. n = 1..voice-count.
-    *   :cv-n A control voltage representing the note number. n = 1..voice-count
+    *   :cv-n A control voltage representing the note number. n = 1..voice-count.
-*   :channel Optional MIDI channel to which note events must belong.
+*   :channel Optional MIDI channel to which note events (not CC-Events) must belong.
 By default the channel is ignored.
-This setting does not effect the evaluation of CC-Events that are handled by controllers.
-Controllers must implement channel filtering on their own.
 *   :note-number-to-cv An optional function that is called with a MIDI note number and returns a control-voltage.
 *   :play-mode

     *   :play-mode-poly Polyphonic play mode.
-Incoming note events will be dispatched to "available" voices, where a voice is available when it meets certain criteria.
-These criteria are defined and implemented by the cl-synthesizer-midi-voice-manager:voice-manager package.
+Incoming note events will be dispatched to "available" voices.
     *   :play-mode-unisono Monophonic play mode.
 All voices exposed by the module are set to the current "active" note.
 Notes are stacked.
 When a note is released, the voice outputs switch to the previous note.

-This logic is also implemented by the cl-synthesizer-midi-voice-manager:voice-manager package.
+    The handling of play-modes is implemented by the package cl-synthesizer-midi-voice-manager:voice-manager.

 *   :cv-gate-on The "Gate on" control voltage.
 *   :cv-gate-off The "Gate off" control voltage.
 *   :force-gate-retrigger If t then in :play-mode-unisono play mode each note event will cause a retriggering of the gate signal.
-Otherwise the gate signal will stay on when it is already on.
+Otherwise the gate signal will just stay on when it is already on.
 *   :controllers Controllers can be used to declare additional output sockets that are exposed by the module.
 The controllers argument consists of a list of property lists with the following keys:
     *   :socket A keyword that defines the output socket to be exposed by the module.
     *   :handler A property list that defines the keys
         *   :update A function that is called with the MIDI events passed to the update function of the module.
+The module does not apply channel filtering.
-        *   :get-output A function with no arguments that returns the current value of the controller.For typical use cases refer to cl-synthesizer-midi:relative-cc-handler
+        *   :get-output A function with no arguments that returns the current value of the controller.

 Gate transitions are implemented as follows: